Town to Trail in Gordonsville

 What is the Town to Trail initiative?

-Town to Trail is a working group of friends, neighbors and local businesses partnering with The Piedmont Environmental Council to renew local parks and develop trails connecting communities with green space.
-Founded in 2018, Town to Trail builds off work PEC began in 2015 to create the Montpelier-Grelen Trail, a 3.9-mile stretch of a 15-mile continuous trail for recreation in Orange County.
-This initiative reflects PEC’s mission to build better communities, improve the walkability of towns, and increase access to recreation in the Piedmont region.
+Town to Trail is a 501(c)(3) nonprofit that emerged from a working group of friends, neighbors and local businesses partnering with The Piedmont Environmental Council to improve community access to green space, starting in 2015 with an initiative to create the Montpelier-Grelen Trail, a 3.9-mile stretch of a 15-mile continuous trail for recreation in Orange County.
+PEC’s involvement in Town to Trail reflects our mission to build better communities by improving the walkability of towns and increasing access to recreation in the Piedmont region.

 Gordonsville Park Network